AI Understanding

 The "Aha" Moment:

 Most "AI SEO" advice is vague guessing ("Write helpful content!").
 We prefer data.
-Across 8 experiments and 14,000+ analyzed URLs, here are the 6 levers that actually move the needle.
+Across the 100,411-event SEO Floor study, the 19,556-query joint predictors paper, and earlier experiments totaling 165,000+ analyzed URLs, here are the 6 levers that actually move the needle.

 1. Query Intent Alignment (The "Source Map")